godotengine/godot-docs/classes/class_configfile.rst

 - void **erase_section** **(** :ref:`String<class_String>` section **)**

 Deletes the specified section along with all the key-value pairs inside.
+Raises an error if the section does not exist.

 ----